yugen/surveys/README.md

 Survey package templates use the `surveys::` blade namespace (i.e. `surveys::questions.multiple_choice.select`).

 ### Overriding default templates
-Use the define default templates using the `surveys.default_templates` config.
+To specify a template as the default for a block type use the `surveys.default_templates` config.

 Alternately, you can override default templates by adding a template with the same relative path to `resources/views/vendor/surveys`.
-For example, if you wanted to override the default page template, simply add `resources/views/vendor/surveys/container/page/page.blade.php` to your project.
+For example, if you wanted to override the default page template, simply add `resources/views/vendor/surveys/containers/page/page.blade.php` to your project.

 ### Custom templates
+#### Template foundations
+Every element of a survey that can be rendered extends the RenderableBlock class.
+Within the template used to render a RenderableBlock you have access to the following variables:
+* $context - The context populated by the survey package and/or the rules class beforeShow method(s).
+By default $context includes
+  * $response - the survey response
+  * $survey - an array with summary information about the survey
+* $renderable - the block the template is rendering.
+For example, in the template for a multiple-choice question $renderable is the QuestionBlock object; in a template for a question-group $renderable is the question-group block

+With access to the block being rendered you have everything you need to render the block and it's children.
+In the case of *containers* (blocks that can contain other blocks) you can access their children as an associative array with the block name as the key at `$renderable->contents`.

+### Examples
 See example [xml](https://bitbucket.org/shepsweb/sirs-surveys/src/dbdb6fdfac1007d8a747a08c23dab44b1b2100ef/examples/resources/surveys/pages/include_page_3.xml?at=master&fileviewer=file-view-default) and [blade template](https://bitbucket.org/shepsweb/sirs-surveys/src/dbdb6fdfac1007d8a747a08c23dab44b1b2100ef/examples/resources/views/?at=master)

 In addition to checking for views in `surveys::` views namespace, the package will also check to see if the specified custom template exists in the default view namespace.
 This is currently included to support projects using pre-4.0 custom template organization.